Haghrah/PyIT2FLS/README.md

 ## Versions

 ### Features coming up in the next version
-- [ ] Exception handling.
+- Exception handling.
-- [ ] Fuzzy matrices and related operators.
-- [ ] Supporting Generalized Type 2 Fuzzy Sets and Systems.
+- Supporting Generalized Type 2 Fuzzy Sets and Systems.

+### Some notes on version 0.7
+- Fuzzy matrices and related operators.
-- [ ] Speeding up the codes using Ctypes.
+- Speeding up the codes using Ctypes (Please visit [typereduction](https://github.com/Haghrah/PyIT2FLS/tree/master/typereduction) package).
+- Exphasize function for both type 1 and interval type 2 fuzzy sets.

 ### Some notes on version 0.6.1
-- [x] Some bugs have been fixed in this version.
+- Some bugs have been fixed in this version.

 ### Some notes on version 0.6
-- [x] Supporting Type 1 Fuzzy Sets and Systems.
+- Supporting Type 1 Fuzzy Sets and Systems.
-- [x] Supporting elliptic and semi-elliptic membership functions.
+- Supporting elliptic and semi-elliptic membership functions.
-- [x] Supporting generalized bell shaped membership function.
+- Supporting generalized bell shaped membership function.
-- [x] Supporting many new t-norms and s-norms.
+- Supporting many new t-norms and s-norms.
-- [x] Some bugs are fixed in this version.
+- Some bugs are fixed in this version.

 ### Some notes on version 0.5
-- [x] Supporting both Mamdani and TSK systems.
+- Supporting both Mamdani and TSK systems.
-- [x] Some bugs have fixed in this vesion.
+- Some bugs have fixed in this vesion.
 Now it is possible to use different domains for FLS inputs and outputs.

 ### Some notes on version 0.4
-- [x] Some bugs have been fixed in this version especially in type reduction algorithms.
+- Some bugs have been fixed in this version especially in type reduction algorithms.
 I would like to say thanks to Dr. K.B Badri Narayanan for reporting the errors.
-- [x] Some new IT2FSs are added to the toolkit.
+- Some new IT2FSs are added to the toolkit.
-- [x] In previous versions, the height of the IT2FS_Gaussian_UncertStd and IT2FS_Gaussian_UncertMean IT2FSs was fixed to 1, by default.
+- In previous versions, the height of the IT2FS_Gaussian_UncertStd and IT2FS_Gaussian_UncertMean IT2FSs was fixed to 1, by default.
 But in the new version, user must give the height value in the parameters list as the last element.

 ## Docstrings
 Further information about the functions and classes in the PyIT2FLS are accessible by docstrings.
 After importing a function or class, they can be seen by calling the help function.
 For example: